What to Do with Inherited Guns: A Descendants Guide to Gun Ownership

 If you don’t want to keep them, there are plenty of Licensed Dealers to buy the guns.
 Selling to a gun shop or pawn shop is the quickest way to get some money for your guns.
 But, you sacrifice the majority of the value of the guns and will settle for something well below market value.

 The dealer is looking to give you as little as possible.
-Then, they turn around and sell it for the highest possible price.
+Then, they turn around and sell it for the highest possible price, often navigating through complex gun laws.
 Negotiating a selling price may or may not be one of your strong points.

 It never hurts to see what you can get, as long as you don’t mind haggling.
 But, rarely can you trust the broker to give you a fair appraisal who is conflicted with also purchasing the gun.
-Bottom line–make sure you know the value of your gun before entering negotiations.
+Bottom line–make sure you know the value of your gun before entering negotiations, taking into account the current federal law and estate planning considerations.

 Consign for Sale at a Gun Auction